satvikprasad/liza/README.md

 A custom interpreter for Liza written in OCaml.

 ## Examples
 Liza is pretty cool.
-It's a dynamically typed language, and so far, it supports arrays, recursion, closures, and you can actually write an elementary merge sort in Liza:
+It's a dynamically typed language, and so far it supports arrays, recursion, and closures.
+You can actually write an elementary merge sort in Liza:

 ```
 var unsorted = [